 Palace 4-3 Burnley

 Palace hadn’t come from two nil down to win at Selhurst Park since 1969 prior to the Cardiff game and now we repeat the feat just fourteen days later.
-As soon as Paterson hooked Burnley into a two goal advantage it was obvious that we were not going to have to wait another 43 year to reverse a two nil deficit.
+As soon as Paterson hooked Burnley into a two-goal advantage it was obvious that we were not going to have to wait another 43 years to reverse a two-nil deficit.
 Everyone just knew that we were going to come back and win.
 SE25 has been infected with belief.

 The way we went about getting back into the game was a joy to behold.
 The first goal sees Moritz thread an outrageous pass from just inside the Palace half in behind Trippier and Zaha flew past the highly rated Burnley right back to slot home four minutes before the break.
 The vision and the execution of the pass from Moritz was Brazilian.
 I have no other way to describe it.
 The run from Zaha was perfect and the pace that he showed was Bolt-esque.
 Trippier is no slouch and can really shift.
 The fact that Zaha made up ground and then soared past him shows just how rapid he is.